Shinyhunter2109/Ledybot/README.md

 ## Credits
 Huge thanks to EzPz/imaboy321 for rewriting, enhancing and maintaining this project for so long!
-Also a Huge Shoutout to Mitsukii for setting up the Gen 6 Compatibility.
+Also a Huge Shoutout to Mitsukii/Bappsack for setting up the Gen 6 Compatibility.

 ## Usage
 To get this to run you need a hacked 3DS with CFW.
 You need NTR (mode 3 version for o3ds) as well as Input Redirection (also mode 3 for o3ds)